chengengliu/COMP30023-Project1/README.md

 Update11/4/2018:
 int socket programming:
 read() is equivalent to recv() with a flags parameter of 0.
 Other values for the flags parameter change the behaviour of recv().
 Similarly, write() is equivalent to send() with flags == 0.

+Update about string method:
+FROM IBM knowledge center:

+Do not use the strtok subroutine in a multithreaded environment.
+Use the strtok_r subroutine instead.